tresnax/case-study/readme.md

 ## Ansible
 ### Case Study

-Create an inventory file in Ansible, group your inventory to follow these criteria: node1 should be the member of "loadbalancer" group. node2 and node3 should be the member of "backend" group.
+1. Create inventory file with group loadbalancer and backend using 3 node.

-After creating the inventory, create a playbook to install nginx on all of the servers.
+2. Create playbook to install nginx on all server
-Then, create another playbook to change the default nginx index page with a html file contains "served from: <hostname>". perform this task on the backend group expected result: when we hit http://node2, we should get "served from: node2"
+3. Create playbook to change nginx index to backend host with contains "served from: hostname"

-Lastly, create playbook to setup nginx in the loadbalancer group as follows:
-- Make it load balance between nodes in the backend group
+4. Create playbook to setup nginx in the loadbalancer group with methode "least connection" between nodes in the backend group
-- Use "least connection" load balancing method

 ### Solution
-First, for inventory iam create using *.ini extention and private key methode so as we did'n need add hosts password for execute the program.
-All of the Ansible file can you find [(here)](/ansible/)
+1. First, for inventory iam create using *.ini extention and private key methode so as we did'n need add hosts password for execute the program

-1. Install Nginx, for run this program you can execute that command.
+2. Install Nginx, for run this program you can execute that command.
     ```
     ansible-playbook -i inventory.ini nginx-install.yml
     ```

-2. Change default nginx page for backend.
+3. Change default nginx page for backend.
     ```
     ansible-playbook -i inventory.ini nginx-page.yml
     ```

-3. Setup nginx load balancer.
+4. Setup nginx load balancer.
     ```
     ansible-playbook -i inventory.ini nginx-page.yml
+    ```
+5. for alternative i can install all part from 1-4 with one file like that.
+    ```
+    ansible-playbook -i inventory.ini nginx-configlb.yml
     ```

 ### Result
 I'am trying to access public address of node1 (loadbalancer) with some incognito browser and loadbalancer can direct to node2 and node3 (backend) webserver.